Producing reflective and competent teachers, sensitive to the demands of the pupils and the job.

 The 36-week secondary programme is divided equally between University-taught courses and school placement courses.
 The programme is therefore designed to prepare students for the range of roles that teachers are expected to play: a reflective classroom practitioner; a collaborator who contributes to the wider formal and informal curriculum of the school through interdisciplinary learning and through extra curricular activities; a subject specialist and a curriculum developer; a teacher in society, whether building strong relationships with parents or contributing to national policy debates; and a teacher who has the capacity for leadership.

-Please note that this programme of study commences in mid August.
+This programme of study commences in mid August.

 The PGDE (Secondary) course aims to develop in our students: